MorpheusXAUT/PushbackFlorian/README.md

 - Direction: allows for pushback direction ("facing") to be tracked and shared with other controllers.
 - Line: allows for (taxiway) line assigned for pushback to be tracked and shared with other controllers.

+If enabled (see [Toggle setting of pushback state](#toggle-setting-of-pushback-state)), `Pushback Florian` will automatically set the `PUSH` ground state for an aircraft once a direction or line has been assigned.
+Note that the ground state will only be updated if the aircraft currently has no state assigned or has been cleared for startup (`ST-UP`).

 ### Tag items

 Tag items are used to display information about flightplans in aircraft lists such as the departure list.